gkbamrah/nwHacks2022/README.md

-# nwHacks2022
+# nwHacks2022 : Shrug Book

+### Shrug Book is a chrome extension that allows students to keep track of all their assignments from Canvas on Todoist at the click of a button!

-## Step1 :
+#### Step1 :
 ![alt text](1.jpg)

-## Step2 : Click on 'Load Tasks'
+#### Step2 : Click on 'Load Tasks'
 ![alt text](2.jpg)

-## Step3 : See all your canvas assignments in one place organized by due-date
+#### Step3 : See all your canvas assignments in one place organized by due-date
 ![alt text](3.jpg)